mmaguero/josa-corpus/README.md

 ## How do I cite this work?

-Please, cite this paper [On the logistical difficulties and findings of Jopara Sentiment Analysis](https://code-switching.github.io/2021):
+Please, cite this paper [On the logistical difficulties and findings of Jopara Sentiment Analysis](https://arxiv.org/abs/2105.02947):

 Marvin M. Agüero-Torales, David Vilares, Antonio G. López-Herrera (2021).
 On the logistical difficulties and findings of Jopara Sentiment Analysis.
-In Proceedings on *CALCS 2021 (co-located with NAACL 2021) - Fifth Workshop on Computational Approaches to Linguistic Code Switching*, to appear (June).
+In Proceedings on *CALCS 2021 (co-located with NAACL 2021)* - [Fifth Workshop on Computational Approaches to Linguistic Code Switching](https://code-switching.github.io/2021), to appear (June).

+For now:
 ```
-BibTeX format pending
+@misc{agüerotorales2021logistical,
+      title={On the logistical difficulties and findings of Jopara Sentiment Analysis},
+      author={Marvin M. Agüero-Torales and David Vilares and Antonio G. López-Herrera},
+      year={2021},
+      eprint={2105.02947},
+      archivePrefix={arXiv},
+      primaryClass={cs.CL}
+}
 ```